Road ecology: Positive effects

 New roads can divert traffic away from population centres thus relieving the noise pollution.
 A new road scheme planned in Shropshire, UK promises to reduce traffic noise in Shrewsbury town centre.
+In areas where most native forest has been cleared, roads can make it easier to move crops to market and import fertilizers.
+This can increase farm yields and profits.

 Effects on wildlife

 Habitat fragmentation

 Roads can act as barriers or filters to animal movement and lead to habitat fragmentation.
 Many species will not cross the open space created by a road due to the threat of predation and roads also cause increased animal mortality from traffic.
 This barrier effect can prevent species from migrating and recolonising areas where the species has gone locally extinct as well as restricting access to seasonally available or widely scattered resources.

 Habitat fragmentation may also divide large continuous populations into smaller more isolated populations.
 These smaller populations are more vulnerable to genetic drift, inbreeding depression and an increased risk of population decline and extinction.
 Whether or not this effect is observed depends greatly on the size and mobility of the species in question and the spatial scale at which the fragmentation occurs.
 Fragmentation does not affect all species in the same way.

 The presence of roads also decreases the amount of habitat accessible to species.
 This is to say that it decreases the amount of usable habitat available to organisms without crossing a road.
 That being said, whether a habitat on the other side of the road becomes inaccessible to an organism or not varies between species.
 Roads are a permeable barrier to some organisms and impermeable to others.